SASSA appeal to the Independent Tribunal (ITSAA): how it works

 SASSA · Featured

-SASSA appeal to the Independent Tribunal 2026: full guide
+SASSA appeal to the Independent Tribunal (ITSAA): how it works

-If your reconsideration was unsuccessful, a formal SASSA appeal to the Independent Tribunal for Social Assistance Appeals (ITSAA) is the next step.
-ITSAA was established in 2008 and operates independently of SASSA, with a statutory mandate to adjudicate appeals within 90 days.
+If a SASSA reconsideration has been declined, a formal SASSA appeal to the Independent Tribunal for Social Assistance Appeals (ITSAA) is the next step.
+ITSAA operates independently of SASSA and adjudicates appeals against SASSA decisions.

 When to use ITSAA